 Surface Soil Moisture (SSM) parameter data from ERS AMI-WS and METOP ASCAT are an example of a Level 2 data product.
-It is retrieved from calibrated measurements of an active microwave instrument using the change detection method of TUW.
+It is retrieved from calibrated measurements of an active microwave instrument using the change detection method of TUW (ERS) and the further developed implementation by H SAF.
 The method relies upon the multi-incidence observation capabilities of the ERS and METOP scatterometers to model the effects of vegetation phenology.
-The SSM values are scaled between 0 and 1, representing zero Soil Moisture and saturation respectively.
+The SSM values of Active soil moisture retrievals are scaled between 0 and 1, representing zero Soil Moisture and saturation respectively.
 Parameter retrieval is not possible over tropical forest which affects about 6.5% of the land surface area.